futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 The user first creates a database and then create a table in this database as follows.
 * user sends "create database" to postgres via libpq
 * postgres calls the connector, which call the coordinator under the hood to create database for this user
-* the catalog manager in SQL coordinator saves the database metadata to a specific catalog node on K2 storage and cache the information
+* the catalog manager in SQL coordinator saves the database metadata to a specific catalog node on K2 storage and cache the information.
+The database is a namespace to hold a set of tables, it does not need to be stored on the K2 data node.
 * user sends "create table" to postgres
 * postgres calls the connector, which calls the coordinator again to create a table for this user
 * the coordinator saves the table metadata to its catalog node